 To reaching out with a warm hello and a smile to the people we pass every day, because that is always a good way to be.

-And, to making eye contact with them, because in that way we’re practicing letting ourselves be seen too.
+And to making eye contact with them because in this way, we’re practicing letting ourselves be seen.

 Just do today.